nic-str/astropix-doc/docs/astropix3/pins.md

 | vminuspix                            | 0 V    | 0.7 V   | 1.98 V | < 100 uA     | **Voltage regulator must sink current**                                |
 | HV                                   | 0 V    | -150 V  | -350 V | < 100 nA     | All pads internally connected - Negative Bias for Pixel Sensors        |

+!!! warning

+    The low voltage supplies vdda!, vdd! and vssa! should be turned on at the same time, otherwise the chip can be damaged due to high currents caused by forward biased diodes.

 ### LVDS Receiver
 | Parameter              | Min   | Typ   | Max | Comment |
 |------------------------|-------|-------|-----|---------|